Carnitine

 Heart health

-Those with heart failure may benefit from carnitine supplements.
-However there
+Those with heart failure may benefit from carnitine supplements, but only small

 have been some recent concerns that meat eaters may form an undesirable